 Besides these measures, FEP is taking additional steps to support its members, including eliminating cost-sharing for prescriptions up to a 14-day supply and waiving copays for telehealth services related to COVID-19.

-See BCBSA’s Justine Handelman and Anthem Blue Cross and Blue Shield CEO Gail Boudreaux as they met with President Trump, Vice President Pence and other health insurance executives at the White House to discuss the COVID-19 outbreak.
+See BCBSA’s Justine Handelman and Anthem Blue Cross and Blue Shield CEO Gail Boudreaux as they met with President Trump, Vice President Pence and other health insurance executives at the White House on March 10, 2020 to discuss the COVID-19 outbreak.